Future-Jim/thrive-take-home/README.md

 ## Deploying Infrastructure and Add-Ons
 1. Push all files changed in the above steps
 2. In the Github Actions UI, Manually trigger github action "Deploy Infra and Add-Ons".
+Actions -> Deploy Infra and Add-Ons -> Run Workflow
-This might need to be run twice :( (TBD)
+   - This might need to be run twice :( (TBD)
   - Upon successful completion, you should be able to login to argocd via the steps outlined below in "To access ArgoCD UI"

 ## Deploying Simple Web App (hello-app)
-1. Run github action Build and Deploy Simple Web App (make a push in src/)
+1. Run github action Build and Deploy Simple Web App
+   - In the Github Actions UI, Manually trigger github action "Build and Deploy Simple Web App".
+Actions -> Build and Deploy Simple Web App -> Run Workflow
 2. This action pushes a rendered argoCD/k8s manifest to the apps/hello-app/

 ## To access ArgoCD UI
 0. Connect to EKS Cluster:
    - aws eks update-kubeconfig   --region us-east-1   --name thrive-eks
 1. Obtain default admin password argocd password(user is admin)
-2. kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
+   - kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
-3. Port forward argocd service
+2. Port forward argocd service
    - kubectl port-forward service/argocd-server -n argocd 8080:443
-4. Visit localhost:8080.
+3. Visit localhost:8080.
+4. The hello-app might be pending because it hasn't updated with the newly pushed hello-app container.
+Sync/Restart the pod if necessary

+## View hello-app
+1. There is no Route53 record setup.
+Simply grab the ALB DNS A record and hit the root
+   - i.e. k8s-sharedalb-880648ba91-463864373.us-east-1.elb.amazonaws.com/
+   - Ideally, we should have more sophisticated listeners and ingress setups.

 ## To access Grafana UI
 0. Connect to EKS Cluster: